Hank919/Digital-image-processing/README.md

 # Digital-image-processing
-Using conventional &amp; DL method to implement image segmentation
+Using conventional &amp; DL method to implement image segmentation in small dataset.